16 ways to humidify your room

-Humidifiers are devices that increase the humidity in a room.
-The natural humidity in a room can vary because of several reasons; the weather, indoor heating, people breathing, etc (did you know that the average person exhales around 200 milliliters of water vapor per hour whilst they’re awake?)
+A Humidifier is a device that increases the humidity in a room.
+The natural humidity in a room can vary because of several reasons; the weather, indoor heating, people breathing, etc (did you know that the average person exhales around 200 millilitres of water vapour per hour whilst they’re awake?)

 Ideally, a home should have a humidity level of around 45% - if it dips below this it becomes too dry which can worsen a wide range of health conditions such as respiratory illnesses and skin problems.

 But reaching and maintaining good humidity levels can be challenging, especially if you live in cool, dry climates.
 This is why we have created a list of ingenious ways you can quickly and easily humidify a room, without the need for an expensive humidifier.

 You’re going to need:

 Push the skewer through the sponge and then lower the sponge into the glass, the skewer should hold the sponge in place.

 Fill the glass with water until the lower part of the sponge is covered.

 Place a fan behind the set-up and turn it on low, the airflow should be facing toward the centre of the room so that the water vapour circulates around the room.